Anadarko is among the largest producers of oil and clean-burning natural gas in the state.

 Sustainably Developing One of the Nation's Most Important Energy Basins

 Anadarko is committed to safely producing oil and natural gas in a manner that protects the environment, public health, and supports our local communities.
-With the recent population growth and energy industry expansion in Colorado, our teams are working to maximize energy production while minimizing impacts.
+With the continued population growth and energy industry expansion in Colorado, our teams are working to maximize energy production while minimizing impacts.
 For instance, we mitigate residential impacts in our areas of operation via several methods including, but not limited to, the installation of sound walls for drilling and completion operations, limitation of non-essential operations to daytime hours, redirection of lights, and implementation of dust and odor control measures.